American Revolution

-In 1774, twelve of the Thirteen Colonies sent delegates to the First Continental Congress; the Province of Georgia joined in 1775.
-The First Continental Congress began coordinating Patriot resistance through underground networks of committees.
-Following the Battles of Lexington and Concord, the Continental Army surrounded Boston, forcing the British to withdraw in March 1776, and leaving Patriots in control in every colony.
-In August 1775, King George III proclaimed Massachusetts to be in a state of rebellion.
-In 1776, the Second Continental Congress began deliberating the Articles of Confederation, an effort to establish a self-governing rule of law.
-On July 2, they passed the Lee Resolution, affirming their support for independence, and on July 4, 1776, they unanimously adopted the Declaration of Independence, which famously proclaimed that "all men are created equal".
+In 1774, 12 of the Thirteen Colonies sent delegates to the First Continental Congress (the Province of Georgia joined in 1775).
+The First Continental Congress began coordinating Patriot resistance through underground networks of committees largely built on the foundations of the Sons of Liberty network.
+In August 1775, King George III proclaimed Massachusetts to be in rebellion.
+The British attempted to disarm the colonists, resulting in the Battles of Lexington and Concord, starting the Revolutionary War.
+The Second Continental Congress convened in May of 1775 and created the Continental Army, which then surrounded Boston, forcing the British to withdraw by sea in March 1776 and leaving Patriots in control in every colony.
+In May 1776, Congress voted to suppress all forms of Crown authority to be replaced by locally created authority, and each colony created a state constitution.
+On July 2, the Congress passed the Lee Resolution, affirming their support for joint independence.
+On July 4, 1776, they unanimously adopted the Declaration of Independence, basing the new nation on the revolutionary concept of protecting and guaranteeing inalienable rights and proclaiming that "all men are created equal".
+After that, Congress began drafting the Articles of Confederation, an effort to establish a multi-state self-governing coordinating body capable of negotiating international treaties and prosecuting the war.

-The Revolutionary War continued for another five years during which France ultimately entered the war, supporting the colonial cause.
-On September 28, 1781, Washington led the Continental Army's most decisive victory at the Siege of Yorktown, leading to the collapse of King George's control of Parliament and consensus in Parliament that the war should be ended on American terms.
-On September 3, 1783, the British signed the Treaty of Paris, ceding to the new nation nearly all the territory east of the Mississippi River and south of the Great Lakes.
-The United States became the first large-scale modern nation to establish a federal constitutional republic based on a written constitution, extending the principles of consent of the governed and the rule of law over a continental territory, albeit with the significant democratic limitations typical of the era.
+The Revolutionary War continued for another seven years, during which France eventually entered.
+On September 28, 1781, Washington commanded the Continental Army's capture of a British army under General Cornwallis at the Siege of Yorktown, leading to the collapse of King George's control of Parliament.
+Consensus in Parliament soon shifted to the war ending on American terms.
+On September 3, 1783, the British signed the Treaty of Paris, recognizing the sovereign independence of the United States, and ceding to the new nation nearly all the territory east of the Mississippi River and south of the Great Lakes.
+The United States became the first nation to establish a federal republic with a written constitution based on the principles of universal natural rights, consent of the governed, and equality under the law, although with significant democratic limitations compared to later evolution of the concept.